Prerequisites

 5. Click Save & Continue

-Your credentials are converted to HTTP headers and injected into Nuclei (-H flags), ZAP authentication configuration, the web crawler, DAST orchestrator, and OpenAPI tester β€” automatically.
-You do not need to configure each tool separately.
+Your credentials are converted to HTTP headers and injected into the vulnerability scan engine, web application proxy authentication configuration, the web crawler, DAST orchestrator, and OpenAPI tester - automatically.
+You do not need to configure each component separately.

 For session cookie auth: enter the cookie name (e.g. sessionid) and value.
 For OAuth/JWT: use Bearer Token and paste the token.
 For API gateways with custom headers: use API Key and set the header name (e.g. X-API-Key).